 This is a hard call sometimes.
 You want to avoid an audience which can make it harder for some people to back down, but you also want to communicate to the rest of the class that you have things under control and you're not afraid of dealing with problem behaviors.
 Sometimes you might want to address inappropriate behavior with a reminder of your expectations as stated in the syllabus.
 Other times you might use humor to address a problematic behavior.
 Give the other person an exit.
 Don't back them into a corner where they are likely to get more verbally aggressive.
 Redirect the discussion to a more cooperative approach and avoid power struggles.
 If it looks like a pattern is developing, ask to speak to the student after class and convey your concerns.
-Seek advice from your assistant dean, colleagues and the counselors at the counseling center.
+Seek advice from your assistant dean, colleagues, and the counselors in the Counseling and Career Center.

 Empathy and concern for each other is one way of reducing classroom behavior problems.
 For some students, they have no one to talk to about problems they might be experiencing.
 You are the front line and are the first to be in a position to notice when a student is in trouble.
-Once you have expressed concern, if they are receptive to talking, walk them over to the counseling center to set up an appointment or call with them in your office, or give them the number and location.
+Once you have expressed concern, if they are receptive to talking, walk them over to the Counseling and Career Center to set up an appointment or call with them in your office, or give them the number and location.

-If a student confides in you that he or she is being stalked or threatened by another student, take it seriously and accompany the student to the counseling center.
+If a student confides in you that he or she is being stalked or threatened by another student, take it seriously and accompany the student to the Counseling and Career Center.
 If you receive a paper and believe there are implied or direct threats, ask to speak with the student privately for clarification (if you feel safe doing so) and then seek consultation with the counseling staff or human resources office.
 Remind students that they have the option to report crimes on campus anonymously using JCC’s Silent Witness Program .